Temper (film): Plot

-Vasu's henchmen arrive at the station to retrieve the disc from Daya, who is notified by Murthy of the good in him, thrashes them and decides to get the foursome punished.
-Daya holds Shanvi accreditable for his reformation and reveals how corrupt he was to her but she chooses to forgive him as he finally has a change in his mindset.
-Meanwhile, Deepthi's corpse is discovered and the brutality of the crime stuns the people and even the doctor, who performed an autopsy on her.
-In court, Daya's lawyer produces the disc as evidence against the foursome but it turns out to be an empty one and Daya deduces that he is betrayed by his lawyer and regrets not making copies of it during his conversation with Shanvi.
-Lakshmi's mother, in USA suffers from a heart stroke after learning about Deepthi's death.
+Vasu's henchmen arrive at the station to retrieve the disc from Daya, who is told by Murthy of the humanity and compassion still in him.
+Daya fights off the henchmen and decides to get the brothers punished.
+Daya recognizes Saanvi being the reason for his reformation and reveals his previous actions to her, but she chooses to forgive him as he had become a changed person.

+Meanwhile, Deepthi's corpse is discovered, discarded in a beach, and the brutality of the crime stuns the nation, and even the doctors who performed the autopsy on her.
+In court, Daya's lawyer produces the disc as evidence against the brothers, but it had been tampered with, making the sole proof of the brother's criminality in the murder invalid.
+Daya deduces that his lawyer was working with Vasu to obstruct the case and regrets not making copies of it.
+Lakshmi's mother, who is in the US, suffers from a heart stroke after learning of Deepthi's death.

-Daya takes a tough decision and in the court, next day, he adds that he has also assaulted Deepthi along with the four brothers so that they do not escape the death sentence.
-The statement surprises everyone including Shanvi and Murthy, with both of them refusing to trust it.
-The judge gives a death sentence to Daya and the four brothers while Lakshmi, learning about it contacts Murthy to reveal that she has an extra copy of the footage with her and even talks to the media about it.
-As a result, Daya's death penalty is cancelled while the four brothers initiate a brawl with the Police resulting in Daya fighting them off and killing the three of them while the fourth one commits suicide, fearing for Daya.
-Daya is released from prison, reinstated into Police service and reconciles with Shanvi and Murthy.
+Daya decides that he would bring the brothers to justice by any method possible, and the next day in court, he states that he has also assaulted Deepthi along with the four brothers, and was an accomplice to the crime, to make sure that the brothers do not escape the death sentence, even at the cost of his life.
+The statement shocks everyone, including Saanvi and Murthy, with both of them refusing to believe his declaration.
+The judge gives a death sentence to Daya and the four brothers.

+Lakshmi, learning of Daya's stance, contacts Murthy to reveal that she had an extra copy of the murder footage with her all along for caution, and shares it to the media, proving Daya's innocence.
+As a result, Daya's death penalty is cancelled, while the four brothers initiate a brawl with the police minutes prior to their hanging, resulting in Daya fighting them and killing the three of them while the fourth one commits suicide at the spot he was supposed to be hanged to death, fearing Daya's wrath.
+Daya is released from prison and reinstated into the police service, and reconciles with Saanvi and Murthy.